intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 Here at Intent HQ we use Wikipedia and Wikidata as sources of data.
 They are very important to us because they both encode an enormous amount of information in several languages that we use to build our [Topic Graph](https://www.intenthq.com/the-topic-graph/).

 Although the current process we have to process these dumps works well enough, we are always interested in finding new and better ways of doing our work.
 It's because of that that we were very excited when we saw the Reactive Streams initiative [^1].
-We thought it could be used to process the largest encyclopaedia in the world [^2].
+We thought it could be used to process the largest encyclopædia in the world [^2].

 One may think about using some of the (alert, buzzword landing) Big Data tools everybody is using nowadays.
-Wikidata and Wikipedia are huge -the english version of Wikipedia, for example, has over 4.8 million articles[^3] and the uncompressed dump is a single xml file of about 50 GB- and it is also challenging enough to work with.
-But we can't call it Big Data -actually, the whole dataset fits "easily" in memory[^4]-.
+Wikidata and Wikipedia are huge (the english version of Wikipedia, for example, has over 4.8 million articles[^3] and the uncompressed dump is a single xml file of about 50 GB) and it is also challenging enough to work with.
+But we can't call it Big Data - actually, the whole dataset fits "easily" in memory[^4].

 ## The proof of concept

 So, here we are, trying to solve an old problem with a (fairly) new technology.
 The main goal of the proof of concept was to evaluate if it was possible to process the whole Wikidata dump with constant memory usage and making the most of our computer (by using all of our CPU cores, for example).

-The PoC was based on this requierement:
+The PoC was based on this requirement:

-> In order to obtain the wikidata id for an item given its title and a specific language, we should generate an index containing (title, lang) => canonical-id
+> In order to obtain the Wikidata ID for an item given its title and a specific language, we should generate an index containing (title, lang) => canonical-id

 Let's see what we did...